MHDLab-Projects/MHD-Photoionization/pi_paper_utils/README.md

 Utilities specific to MHD Photoionization paper

-Cross project utilities are in mhdpy
+Cross project utilities are in mhdlab

 ## Matplotlib stylesheet